joewagner/smarttext/README.md

 Methods:

   * value: without additional arguments it gets current value, with arguments it sets the value
-  * destroy: removes event listener from the element
+  * destroy: removes event listeners attached by smarttext